ankushKun/ankushKun.github.io/content/blog/web-apis-guide.md

 date = '2025-02-19'
 draft = false
-title = "A Noob's Guide to Web APIs" summary = 'Learn what APIs are, how they work, and how to create your own simple API using Node.js and Express.' tags = ['nodejs', 'express', 'api', 'web-development', 'backend']
+title = "A Noob's Guide to Web APIs" description = "Learn what APIs are, how they work, and how to create your own simple API using Node.js and Express.
+A complete beginner-friendly tutorial with practical code examples covering REST principles, HTTP methods, and building GET/POST endpoints." summary = 'Learn what APIs are, how they work, and how to create your own simple API using Node.js and Express.' tags = ['nodejs', 'express', 'api', 'web-development', 'backend'] author = 'Ankush'
 +++

 *Alllll riiiight lets do this one more time*, my name is Ankush and I'm your friendly neighbourhood web developer, here to educate your pathetic ass a bit about web APIs, how they can be used to connect your frontend with your backend and how you can write an API using NodeJS 🫡